 You might have browsed a recent post of mine about the top 5 fitness careers or maybe you just want to work in the fitness industry.
-Here is a list of jobs that might not be in the fitness field, but still require a high level of fitness.
+Here is a list of physical jobs, mostly not in the fitness industry, but still require a high level of fitness.

 Many people strive to find jobs that are the least physically demanding.
 Whether you’re sitting behind a desk all day or filling coffee orders at break-neck speeds, you have enough stress to deal with.
 You don’t want to heap physical exertion on top of it.

 However, there are those people who would rather toil all day than wear a suit and be confined to a cubicle, and for these people, the thought of being paid for physical activity is preferable.
-That said, there are plenty of jobs that are physically demanding, and they will likely appeal to different segments of the working class.
+That said, there are plenty of physical jobs that demand a high level of fitness, and they will likely appeal to different segments of the working class.

-Here are few careers that require workers to be in peak physical condition.
+Here are a few careers that require workers to be in peak physical condition.

 Those who tackle such a job may have to fill any number of roles on a rig, including drilling, grinding, welding, pipe-fitting, moving heavy equipment, mechanical maintenance, cleaning, and more.
 All of these tasks tend to fall under the category of difficult, dirty, back-breaking labor.
 In other words, those who aren’t physically fit need not apply.

-Another physically demanding job, logging could require workers to saw through massive tree trunks or climb tall trees with nothing more than a rope and a pair of spiked boots.
+Another of the top physical jobs, logging could require workers to saw through massive tree trunks or climb tall trees with nothing more than a rope and a pair of spiked boots.
 Old-school operations still use teams of horses to haul lumber rather than heavy machinery, meaning that lumberjacks are also on the hook for handling livestock.
-Regardless, a less-than toned physique could result in a nasty fall from a tree-top or the inability to dodge falling timber.
+Regardless, a weak physique could result in a nasty fall from a tree top or the inability to dodge falling timber.

 Not every physically demanding job revolves around traditional manual labor.
 While working in a radiation clinic certainly doesn’t sound like a physically demanding job, the truth is that moving people and heavy machinery all day isn’t for the faint of heart (or musculature).
 Considering that many patients seeking x-rays are either ill or injured, you may have to lift and position them to snap your pick.
 And the heavy overhead machinery often has to be moved manually.

 Aside from the iron constitution needed to jump from a plane into a burning forest (potentially becoming impaled on a tree on the way down), smoke-jumpers must be at the height of physical condition to survive in their profession.
 Not only will they find themselves trying to outrun a fire, amidst the intense heat and smoke, but they also have to carry dozens of pounds of equipment and land safely, pack and all.
-To say that this is physically demanding is something of an understatement.
+To say that this is one of the top physical jobs is something of an understatement.